doyBrian/unit-4-game/README.md

 * A winning player must pick their characters wisely by first fighting an enemy with low `Counter Attack Power`.
 This will allow them to grind `Attack Power` and to take on enemies before they lose all of their `Health Points`.

 * Players may win or lose the game no matter what character they choose.
 The challenge should come from picking the right enemies, not choosing the strongest player.

+* The concept of the game was inspired by the popularity of Pokemon.
+The pokemon characters appear in trading cards (and video games) and each have their respective stats which are used to help determine wins/loss when battling opponents.

+* Because of the "card" concept, I was able to use the card format in bootstrap to display the characters in my layout.
+Found this sample layout and used some of the coding for the game's layout.  (https://getbootstrap.com/docs/4.0/examples/album/#)